SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/getting-started.md

 aliases:
   - /predictive-analytics/activity-recognition/#getting-started
 ---
-Upload all the files from the ZIP file into {{< product-c8y-iot >}} Machine Learning Workbench.
-We have added a *CONFIG.json* file to the ZIP.
+Upload the project ZIP file into {{< product-c8y-iot >}} Machine Learning Workbench.
+We have added a *CONFIG.json* file to the project.
 This file is meant for capturing the tenant details and credentials which will be used by the demo scripts.

 First, update the *CONFIG.json* with the appropriate values and save it.
 Replace `c_url` with your tenant URL, `c_user` with your tenant username and `c_pass` with your tenant password.
 Leave the `c_device_source` as is for now.